The Bible in Canada’s history

 The Rainbow Bridge – Niagara Falls, Ontario

 On Rainbow Bridge in Niagara Falls, there is a plaque engraved with the Bible verse in Genesis 9.16: “Whenever the rainbow appears in the clouds, I will see it and remember the everlasting covenant between God and all living creatures of every kind on the earth.”

-This year, when you travel in these significant spots in the country, look out for these little clues on how God, through His Word, impacted our people and our nation.
+When you travel in these significant spots in the country, look out for these little clues on how God, through His Word, impacted our people and our nation.

 To get a full list of our staff findings, please contact us!

-Make a Special Commemorative Donation
+Make a Special Canada Day Donation

 The Canadian Bible Society has long been at work, ensuring that every person in Canada will have access to the Word of God.
 Through partnership with various ministries in Canada, CBS is able to bring God’s Word to: